cybersemics/em/CONTRIBUTING.md

 ## Functional Programming

 Adhere to the functional programming style, namely no mutations.
-The linter will enforce this.
+The linter will mostly enforce this.

 - No `let`; use `const`
 - No `for` loops; use `map`, `filter`, `reduce`